-We take account of our charges when we calculate how much income we'll pay you.
+We take account of our charges when we calculate how much income we'll pay you and your maturity value.
 This includes our costs in providing your plan to you.
 For plans with a shorter term, this means the overall return may be less than you paid in.